 You should at this point have a great black and white image!
 Here's mine"

 Psst....if you want to make life REALLY easy on yourself, you can have all this done for you via a preset.
 Presets run through a series of actions for you, like the ones above, so you don't have to keep manually applying them to each image.
-Click on the image below to get 3 Free Lightroom Presets - a contrasty black and white like I'm showing you here, and a matte Black and White!
+Click on the image below to get 3 Free Lightroom Presets in my LIghtroom Starter Kit: a contrasty black and white like I'm showing you here, and a matte Black and White!
 You can also get a simple color pop preset.
-Just click on the button to download!
+Just click on the button below to get your starter kit.

 Step Four - Add Clarity